The Power of Leaving Your Comfort Zone

 In modern society, however, it’s possible to survive without being truly challenged.
 We’ll still have food, a comfortable home, a decent job, a family.
 But we often have no idea of the true power and ability that lies within us.

 Easter reveals what he learned about expanding human potential from spending 33-days in the Arctic and traveling the globe to interview the world’s top researchers, athletes, business leaders, doctors, and more.
 His expedition was at the extreme end of a prescription that scientists and thinkers across disciplines say we should make a part of our lives.
 It was part rewilding, part rewiring.
 And its benefits were all-encompassing.
 Through colorful storytelling, Easter presents a practical action plan that allows us to discover our own challenges, expand our potential, and rediscover what it means to be human.

-Michael Easter is the author of The Comfort Crisis, a contributing editor at Men’s Health magazine, columnist for Outside magazine, and professor at the University of Nevada, Las Vegas (UNLV).
+Michael Easter is the author of The Comfort Crisis (2021) and Scarcity Brain (2023), a contributing editor at Men’s Health magazine, columnist for Outside magazine, and professor at the University of Nevada, Las Vegas (UNLV).
 His work has appeared in over sixty countries and can also be found in Men’s Journal, New York, Vice, Scientific American, Esquire, and others.
 He is the co-founder and co-director of the Public Communications Institute, a think tank at UNLV that conducts science communications research and helps public and private organizations adapt complex messaging for a general audience.
 He’s spoken to or consulted for various top-tier universities, medical schools, Fortune-500 companies, government agencies, and some of the country’s largest nonprofits.
 He lives in Las Vegas on the edge of the desert with his wife and two dogs.